peterkracik/scss-best-practice/README.md

 ### 3. Don't ident. just don't!

 Dont indent selectors - no multiple classes allowed.
 Flags and parental classes are exceptions.
-You most probably will have problems to apply new rules.
+You most probably will have problems to apply new rules later.

 The compiled CSS SHOULDN'T look like